y-l-g/pogo/README.md

+Here is the updated `README.md`.
+I have replaced the **Runtime Configuration** section with the **Quick Start** tutorial as requested, while keeping the rest of the file exactly as it was.

+--- START OF FILE README.md ---

 # FrankenPHP Pogo (PHP Over Go)

 The **FrankenPHP Pogo Extension** is a high-performance, systems-level library designed to introduce **True Parallelism** and **Go-native Pogo Primitives** into the PHP ecosystem.